rebelsky/sams-assorted-musings-reflections/lac-vs-university.md

 and will often involve undergraduates in their research.
 I think the odds of being on a faculty research project are higher at a small college, but I have not done a careful study to show that.
-I can say that about 20 CS students are staying to do research at Grinnell this summer, and that strikes me as a lot for a school of our size.
+I can say that about 20 CS students are staying to do research at Grinnell this summer [2], and that strikes me as a lot for a school of our size.

-However, I'll admit that I don't think you should choose a school based on its CS program (even though I think Grinnell's is awesome).
+I'll admit that I don't think you should choose a school based on its CS program (even though I think Grinnell's is awesome).
 Rather, you should decide whether the overall curriculum at the institution meets your needs and whether the faculty and your peers will challenge you